William Lyon Mackenzie King: Early life (1874–1891)

-King was born in a frame house rented by his parents at 43 Benton Street in Berlin, Ontario (now known as Kitchener), to John King and Isabel Grace Mackenzie.
+King was born in a frame house rented by his parents at 43 Benton Street in Berlin (now Kitchener), Ontario to John King and Isabel Grace Mackenzie.
 His maternal grandfather was William Lyon Mackenzie, first mayor of Toronto and leader of the Upper Canada Rebellion in 1837.
 His father was a lawyer and later a lecturer at Osgoode Hall Law School.
-King had three siblings.
+King had three siblings: older sister Isabel "Bella" Christina Grace (1873–1915), younger sister Janet "Jennie" Lindsey (1876–1962) and younger brother Dougall Macdougall "Max" (1878–1922).
+Within his family, he was known as Willie; during his university years, he adopted W. L. Mackenzie King as his signature and began using Mackenzie as his preferred name with those outside the family.

 King's father was a lawyer with a struggling practice in a small city, and never enjoyed financial security.
-His parents lived a life of shabby gentility, employing servants and tutors they could scarcely afford, although their financial situation improved somewhat following a move to Toronto around 1890, where King lived with them for several years in a duplex located on Beverley Street while studying at the University of Toronto.
+His parents lived a life of shabby gentility, employing servants and tutors they could scarcely afford, although their financial situation improved somewhat following a move to Toronto around 1890, where King lived with them for several years in a duplex on Beverley Street while studying at the University of Toronto.

 King became a lifelong practising Presbyterian with a dedication to social reform based on his Christian duty.
 He never favoured socialism.